top of page

 Roundtable Presentations

-Roundtable presentations emphasize direct interaction between presenters and audience.
-Ideas should be exchanged by using the presenters’ initial proposal to start a conversation.
-Unlike the academic panel presentation which foregrounds individual presentations and offers minimal time for discussion, the roundtable presentation seeks discussion between presenters and audience members as its core activity.
-Presenters craft a brief presentation or a series of remarks that will stimulate interaction and discussion.
+Unlike the academic panel presentation which foregrounds individual presentations and offers minimal time for discussion, the roundtable presentation makes discussion between presenters and audience members its core activity.
+Presenters craft brief presentations or a series of remarks meant to stimulate interaction and discussion.
+Whatever the focus of the proposal, remember that in keeping with the roundtable format, presenters should seek to gain insights, engage in conversation, offer solutions, and discuss their topic with the audience.
+Students must identify the strand that best reflects their research topic.

 Idea Exchange Presentations